jemin888/WRITRULES/README.md

 # WRITRULES
-This   is   about   WSIT  Field   Rules   designed  by  wilmix  jemin
+This   is   about   WRIT  Field   Rules   designed  by  wilmix  jemin

 ABOUT   WRIT  RULES
 ----------------------------